-- (a) A Health Worker who is instructed by the Employer to temporarily perform duties which carry a higher minimum rate than that which such Health Worker usually performs will be entitled to the higher minimum rate while so employed. - (b) Where such Health Worker is engaged in the higher grade of work for more than two hours on any day or shift, the Health Worker will be paid the higher rate for the whole day or shift. - (c) Notwithstanding the provisions of this clause payment for higher duties will not apply to a Health Worker required to act in another position whilst the permanent Health Worker is on a single accrued day off as prescribed by subclause 18.1.
+- 25.2 Health Workers and Aboriginal Health Practitioners - (a) A Health Worker or Aboriginal Health Practitioner who is instructed by the Employer to temporarily perform duties which carry a higher minimum rate than that which such Health Worker or Aboriginal Health Practitioner usually performs will be entitled to the higher minimum rate while so employed. - (b) Where such Health Worker or Aboriginal Health Practitioner is engaged in the higher grade of work for more than two hours on any day or shift, the Health Worker or Aboriginal Health Practitioner will be paid the higher rate for the whole day or shift. - (c) Notwithstanding the provisions of this clause payment for higher duties will not apply to a Health Worker or Aboriginal Health Practitioner required to act in another position whilst the permanent Health Worker or Aboriginal Health Practitioner is on a single accrued day off as prescribed by subclause 18.1.